Three citrus juices, a splash of tequila, and a screaming hot grill. That’s the whole secret to carne asada that actually tastes like the real thing.

 10 Most Popular Ways to Use Carne Asada

 - Tacos: The classic!
-Slice the steak thinly against the grain, then pile it into warm corn or flour tortillas, check out my recipe for carne asada tacos.
+Slice the steak thinly against the grain, then pile it into warm corn or flour tortillas.
+Check out my recipe for steak tacos.
 Top with chopped onions, fresh cilantro, a squeeze of lime, and maybe a little guacamole or salsa.

 - Burritos: Wrap that tender meat in a large flour tortilla with rice, beans (try charro beans), cheese, and your favorite toppings.
 You can keep it simple or load it up, totally customizable.